Living in Saudi Arabia

 Will I need to find my own accommodation?

-No, you won't!
 The hospital takes care of your housing needs by providing furnished accommodation at no extra cost, including utilities.
 This comfortable living space is typically located within a secure compound and conveniently close to the hospital, with free transportation to and from work available.
-Additionally, it's common for hospitals to extend free transport options to the city and shopping areas.

 Moreover, many employers now offer housing allowances, allowing our nurses the flexibility to explore living arrangements outside of hospital-provided accommodation if they choose.
 Enjoy the convenience and freedom of a supportive work environment that prioritizes your comfort